Darwin, Northern Territory: Sports

 The Marrara Sports Complex near the airport has stadiums for Australian rules (TIO Stadium), cricket, rugby league, football, basketball (and indoor court sports), athletics and field hockey.
 Every two years since 1991 (excluding 2003 due to the SARS outbreak), Darwin has hosted the Arafura Games, a major regional sporting event.
-In July 2003, the city hosted its first international test cricket match between Australia and Bangladesh, followed by Australia and Sri Lanka in 2004.
+In July 2003, Darwin hosted its first international test cricket match between Australia and Bangladesh, followed by Australia and Sri Lanka in 2004.

 Australian rules is played all year round and the Territory's premier league competition, the Northern Territory Football League is based in Darwin.
 Australian Football League clubs generally sell a handful of games to the Northern Territory each year, some of which are played at Marrara Oval.
 Darwin is part of a bid for a Northern Territory AFL license for proposed entry into the competition by 2028 at the earliest.
 The Darwin-based Indigenous All-Stars have participated in the AFL pre-season competition.
 In 2003, a record crowd of 17,500 attended a pre-season game between the All-Stars and Carlton Football Club at Marrara.

 Rugby League and Rugby Union club competitions are played in Darwin each year, organised by the NTRL and NTRU respectively.
 The Darwin Hottest Sevens in the World tournament is hosted in Darwin each January, with Rugby Sevens club teams from countries including Australia, New Zealand, Papua New Guinea, Malaysia, and Singapore competing.
 Darwin's Hottest 7s is the richest Rugby 7s tournament in the Southern Hemisphere.

 Darwin hosts a round of the Supercars Championship every year, bringing thousands of motorsports fans to the Hidden Valley Raceway.
 Also in Hidden Valley, adjacent to the road-racing circuit, is Darwin's dirt track racing venue, Northline Speedway.
 The speedway has hosted a number of Australian Championships over the years for different categories including Sprintcars, Speedcars, and Super Sedans.
 The motocross tracks in Hidden Valley have hosted the final round of the 2025 FIM Motocross World Championship.

 The Darwin Cup culminating on the first Monday of August is a popular horse race event for Darwin and draws large crowds every year to Fannie Bay Racecourse.
 While it is not as popular as the Melbourne Cup, it does draw a crowd and, in 2003, Sky Racing began televising most of the races.
-The Darwin Cup day is a public holiday for the Northern Territory (Picnic Day public holiday).
+The Darwin Cup day is a public holiday for the Northern Territory, Picnic Day public holiday.

 There is one greyhound racing track in Darwin at Winnellie Park on Hook Road.
 It is the only track in the Northern Territory.

-In 2022, the Darwin Salties basketball club will debut in the Queensland-based NBL1 North competition, making the NBL1 the first Australian sport league to have clubs based in and playing out of every state and territory in Australia.
+In 2022, the Darwin Salties basketball club debuted in the Queensland-based NBL1 North competition, making the NBL1 the first Australian sport league to have clubs based in and playing out of every state and territory in Australia.
+However the team withdrew in 2024 due to financial difficulties.